Wu Qian (military officer): Biography

 After university, he was assigned to the Ministry of National Defense of the People's Republic of China.
 In June 2015 he became the deputy director of the Information Bureau of Ministry of National Defense, rising to the Director in August 2017.

 He was promoted to the rank of Senior colonel (Daxiao) in December 2016.

+In July 2025, he was promoted to the rank of major general (Shao Jiang) and was appointed as Defense Attaché to Egypt.

+As spokesperson for China's defense ministry

+In May 2024, as the spokesperson for China's defence ministry, Wu described the deployed U.S. missiles in the Philippines as "strategic and offensive weapons with a Cold War colour".
+In November 2024, he also criticized Taiwanese president Lai Ching-te's trip to Hawaii and Guam.
+He opposed "China's Taiwan region" of any "official interaction".

+In December 2024, Taiwanese officials became alarmed over China's large deployment of naval and coast guard ships near Taiwan.
+Wu commented on this activity by quoting Sun Tzu's Art of War saying that military tactics adapt to changing conditions much like flowing water.

 Personal life

 He is married and has a daughter.